AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/add-custom-editor.md

 ## Step 1.
 Make the editor library available

-Download and install your editor's library into your module's `view/base/web/js` directory to have Magento publish it under `pub/static`.
+Download and install your editor's library into your module's `view/base/web/js` directory to have the application publish it under `pub/static`.

 ## Step 2.
 Register editor